 - Unlocked filing cabinets and desk draws

-It is clear that while a significant focus is on digital data protection, the number of cases is high where personal data on paper is exposed to all and sundry.
+It is clear that while a significant focus is on digital data protection, exposure of personal data on paper is high.